anvaka/common-words/README.md

 (e.g. `license`, `noninfringement`, etc.).
 License text is very common in code.
 In Java out of 966 most popular words 127 were in license text.
 It was interesting to see at the beginning, but overwhelming at the end, so I filtered them out.
+* Words are case sensitive: `This` and `this` will be counted as two separate words.

 There are several hows that I want to answer here.